• Skip to primary navigation

 KNÄCKEBRÖD

 This recipe is very flexible to the seeds you have on-hand.
 Just keep the mix about the same volume as the recipe.
-Use chickpea flour for a gluten-free cracker.
+Use chickpea or corn flour for a gluten-free cracker.

 Ingredients